markuspeitl/rnmd/README.md

 Currently **supported languages** are:

 - bash script
+- python
+- nodejs

 **TODOS:**

 - Add specific block execution (--> makes it possible to run the samples in this readme)
-- Support more languages (maybe add possibility to specify run command in markdown)
+- Support more languages (maybe add possibility to specify run command in markdown - add system to add new languages dynamically)
 - Resolve module imports (To write whole programs using rnmd)
 - Resolve paths (it they are for instance relative to the .md script)
 - Improve argparse option handling
 - Namespaces and modules (prevent name conflicts by grouping documents and their backups)
 - Multi Notebook management
-- Windows support (the proxies are right now bash on shell script and therefore not portable -> switch to python3)
+- Windows support (might actually work now as the proxies are in python and the paths were defined i a platform independent way)
+- Remote execution (execute compiled code on remote machine via ssh, install on remote machine)

 ## Installation